nnguyen3/Pandas--python-project/README.md

 ---
 # How to use
-- to run python script, open terminal , cd to the folder that have the file and run : in bash, run: python filename.py or python NGUYEN_OOP_FinalProject_2023.py
+- to run python script, open terminal , cd to the folder that have the file and run :
+- in bash, run:
+python filename.py
+python NGUYEN_OOP_FinalProject_2023.py